KubaSzarpak/Studies/Semestr III/SKJ/Materials/Projekt programistyczny/DatabaseNode/Readme.md

 Now server is set up.

----

 #### Methods:

-- #### main(String[] args):
+- `main(String[] args)`

-> This is **main** method.
+    This is **main** method.
 It sets up whole server.
-> Server can be set up with or without record, with or without connection, but it needs to have port number.
+    Server can be set up with or without record, with or without connection, but it needs to have port number.
-> Main checks if args are fine and starts creates DatabaseNodeCenter, which is the brain of the server.
+    Main checks if args are fine and starts creates DatabaseNodeCenter, which is the brain of the server.

-- #### recognizeCommand(String[] commands):
+- `recognizeCommand(String[] commands)`

-> This method recognizes and divides commands from **commands** array.
+    This method recognizes and divides commands from **commands** array.
-> At first, fields are set to error values like "" or -1.
+    At first, fields are set to error values like "" or -1.
-> Then three patterns are created:
+    Then three patterns are created:
-> - **portPattern** for recognizing the area with port.
+   - **portPattern** for recognizing the area with port.
-> - **connectionPattern** for recognizing the area with connection data.
+   - **connectionPattern** for recognizing the area with connection data.
-> - **recordPattern** for recognizing the area with value.
+   - **recordPattern** for recognizing the area with value.

->
-> Then, in for loop every pattern gets recognized and the fields are assigned with correct values.
+    Then, in for loop every pattern gets recognized and the fields are assigned with correct values.

 ---